 Impact of Company Size

 It’s fair to assume that more established companies typically offer more competitive salaries than their smaller counterparts.
 The BLS shows that the average hourly worker at a company with 500+ employees earns nearly twice the total compensation of an employee at a company with under 50 employees.
-It seems pretty cut and dry, but when it comes to HR, our data revealed a different trend at play:
+It seems pretty cut and dry, but when it comes to HR, our data revealed an interesting trend at play:

-Job Title & Level
+Job Title & Function

 Job titles are indicative of career advancement and company status.
 To gauge trends in compensation, we started by looking at the salary data for the most common job titles in HR.